TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/Ex08_ReplayFromFile.md

+﻿
-﻿This quick example shows how to begin a new recording as shown previoulsy, but using a file as the target storage location.
+This quick example shows how to begin a new replay as shown previoulsy, but using a file as the target storage location.

 ```cs
 using UnityEngine;